 One of the most impactful areas is anomaly-based intrusion detection.
-ML models, particularly unsupervised learning techniques like clustering and anomaly detection algorithms, excel at identifying deviations from normal network behavior, offering robust defense against zero-day attacks (Nguyen et al., 2019).
-Deep learning (DL) models, including convolutional neural networks (CNNs) and recurrent neural networks (RNNs), have further enhanced capabilities by analyzing high-dimensional data and detecting complex patterns in network traffic (Zhang & Liu, 2021).
+ML models, particularly unsupervised learning techniques like clustering and anomaly detection algorithms, excel at identifying deviations from normal network behavior, offering robust defense against zero-day attacks [13].
+Deep learning (DL) models, including convolutional neural networks (CNNs) and recurrent neural networks (RNNs), have further enhanced capabilities by analyzing high-dimensional data and detecting complex patterns in network traffic [22].
 In malware detection, ML techniques have shifted the paradigm from signature-based approaches to behavior-based analysis.
-For example, support vector machines (SVMs) and ensemble learning methods have demonstrated high accuracy in classifying malicious files by learning from historical attack data (Singh et al., 2020).
-Moreover, DL frameworks like autoencoders have been employed to identify sophisticated malware variants, achieving superior performance in terms of identifying polymorphic and metamorphic malware (Chen et al., 2021).
-Phishing detection has also benefitted from ML advancements.
-Natural language processing (NLP) models, such as transformer-based architectures like BERT, have been leveraged to analyze email content and detect phishing attempts with remarkable precision (Patel & Gupta, 2022).
+For example, support vector machines (SVMs) and ensemble learning methods have demonstrated high accuracy in classifying malicious files by learning from historical attack data [19].
+Moreover, DL frameworks like autoencoders have been employed to identify sophisticated malware variants, achieving superior performance in terms of identifying polymorphic and metamorphic malware [7].
+Phishing detection has also benefited from ML advancements.
+Natural language processing (NLP) models, such as transformer-based architectures like BERT, have been leveraged to analyze email content and detect phishing attempts with remarkable precision [14].
 These models integrate semantic understanding with behavioral analytics to address the traditional limitations of phishing mitigation strategies.
 Adversarial machine learning (AML) has gained attention for its vulnerabilities and countermeasures.
-Researchers have explored methods to defend against adversarial attacks by developing robust algorithms and employing techniques like adversarial training, which exposes ML models to crafted adversarial examples during training (Biggio et al., 2018).
-A recent study by Zhou et al. (2020) highlights frameworks to enhance model resilience in cybersecurity applications.
+Researchers have explored methods to defend against adversarial attacks by developing robust algorithms and employing techniques like adversarial training, which exposes ML models to crafted adversarial examples during training [4].
+A recent study by Zhou et al. [24] highlights frameworks to enhance model resilience in cybersecurity applications.
 Hybrid ML models that combine supervised and unsupervised learning also demonstrate promise.
-By integrating clustering algorithms with classification techniques, these models can detect both known and unknown threats, thereby enhancing adaptability and coverage (Khan et al., 2023).
-In addition, federated learning-a technique that trains models across decentralized devices while preserving data privacy-has been applied to cybersecurity, addressing concerns related to data sharing and compliance (Rashid et al., 2022).
+By integrating clustering algorithms with classification techniques, these models can detect both known and unknown threats, thereby enhancing adaptability and coverage [9].
+In addition, federated learning-a technique that trains models across decentralized devices while preserving data privacy-has been applied to cybersecurity, addressing concerns related to data sharing and compliance [16].
 Despite these advancements, challenges remain.
 Issues such as interpretability of ML models, quality of training datasets, and computational costs require further research.
 Nonetheless, the integration of ML techniques into cybersecurity has laid the groundwork for adaptive, scalable, and effective threat mitigation solutions, marking a significant evolution in the field.